Boundary critical phenomena in the quantum Ashkin-Teller model: Conformally invariant boundary conditions of generic Ashkin-Teller model

 \section{Conformally invariant boundary conditions of generic\\Ashkin-Teller model}

 The 1+1d quantum Ashkin-Teller (AT) model can be defined as two transverse-field Ising models coupled through a bulk interaction.
-To be specific, the Hamiltonian on an open chain of length $L$ with the Free boundary condition on the both ends is given as
+To be specific, the Hamiltonian on an open chain of length $L$ with the Free boundary condition at both ends is given as

 where $\sigma^{x,z},\tau^{x,z}$ are Pauli matrices~\cite{henkelConformalInvarianceCritical1999}.
 This model possesses a $D_4$ (the dihedral group of order 8) symmetry, which is the symmetry of a square.
 It is generated by two $\mathbb{Z}_2$ actions flipping each Ising spin and another $\mathbb{Z}_2$ action exchanging them.
 This model is critical at $h=J$ for all $0\leq \lambda\leq1$.
 By varying the strength of the bulk interaction $\lambda$, it presents a line of criticality that is described by a $c=1$ CFT.
 As a first step to study the boundary critical phenomena in this model, in this section, we would like to determine the conformally invariant boundary conditions (CBCs) of the underlying BCFT and identify them with explicit realization on the lattice.